FLU, PNEUMONIA AND COVID-19

 Dr. Sigfredo Aldarondo graduated from the University of Puerto Rico School of Medicine and has been practicing in Pulmonology for the last 34 years.
 He is a retired Lt.
 Col and is recognized as one of the top physicians in his field and is an associate professor at the University of Central FL’s School of Medicine.
 He currently practices out of Winter Park FL and is also the Medical Director of Respiratory Care for Advent Health.
 Dr. Aldarondo also serves as PN Medical’s Chief Medical Officer.

-Nina Bausek, MSc, PhD, is a graduate of University of Vienna.
-She developed her scientific and leadership skills doing research and the University of Sheffield in the UK.
+Nina Bausek is a graduate of the University of Vienna.
+She developed her scientific and leadership skills doing research and teaching at the University of Oxford and the University of Sheffield in the UK.
 She excels as a biologist and geneticist and has been granted funding from Cancer Research in the UK.
 Her findings have been published in International Journals.
-She worked in the areas of fertility, immunology, and oncology as a researcher.
-She serves as the Chief Scientist for PN Medical.
+She worked in the areas of fertility, immunology and oncology as a researcher.
+She serves as Chief Scientist for PN Medical.

 Rich Severin PT, DPT